NearJozz/Umvel-BED/README.md

-# Awesome Project Build with TypeORM
+# Project Build with TypeORM by NearJozz 'Black Code Wizards'

 Steps to run this project:
 1. Run `npm i` command